Databases A-Z subscription e-resources

 For corpus based research there are purpose built corpora available for various languages including Czech, Dutch, French, Frisian, German and Spanish on Databases A-Z.

-Digital Language Resources in Oxford Find a variety of specialised corpora and tools, including the Linguistic Data Consortium, (open consortium of universities, libraries, corporations and government research laboratories) and CLARIN European Research Infrastructure Consortium.
+Digital Language Resources in Oxford Find a variety of specialised corpora and tools for Oxford users, including the Linguistic Data Consortium, (open consortium of universities, libraries, corporations and government research laboratories) and CLARIN European Research Infrastructure Consortium.

 CHILDES is a database of spoken child language with browsable transcripts in various languages, including Romance, Scandinavian, Celtic, Germanic and East-Asian languages.